Trebarwith Strand Circular Walk

 - If cows approach you, do not run away as this will encourage them to chase you.
 Stand your ground and stretch out your arms to increase your size.

 - Avoid taking dogs into fields with cows, particularly with calves.
-If you must: if cows charge, release the dog from its lead as the dog will outrun the cows and the cows will generally chase the dog rather than you.
+If you can't avoid it: if cows charge, release the dog from its lead as the dog will outrun the cows and the cows will generally chase the dog rather than you.

 - Cross the stile and another and bear right through the gateway into the farmyard, to a gate beside the barn.